Skip to content

 • PC_USER_FINGERPRINT_KEY you can generate using openssl rand -hex 64

-• PC_ADMIN_EMAIL will be used to create actual admin account (see note for local use below)
+• PC_ADMIN_EMAIL will be used to create an actual admin account (see note for local use below)

-• PC_RATE_LIMIT_HEADER should be the header containing actual client IP (comes from your CDN or reverse proxy)
+• PC_RATE_LIMIT_HEADER should be the header containing an actual client IP (comes from your CDN or reverse proxy, for example X-Real-Ip)

 You can find full documentation on these and other required environment variables here.